kanata2/kubectl-jobnotify/README.md

 kubectl-jobnotify
 ---

-This plugin make you notify k8s's job completion through some tools (currently only Slack).
+This plugin make you notify k8s's job completion through some tools (currently only STDOUT, Slack).
 However this is **just a toy**(i.e. not production-ready) for studying Kubernetes :)

 ### Setup